beginning of content

 Primary syphilis

-It is easy to not notice the sores because they are usually painless.
+It can be easy to miss the sores because they are usually painless.
 They may also be hidden from view in your rectum or on your cervix.

 However, even when the sore goes away, you can still pass syphilis on to others.